 The "heart" of the GRIFFIN spectrometer is an array of 16 large-volume "clover-type" high-purity germanium (HPGe) gamma-ray detectors (Fig. 2), each of which contains 4 large germanium single crystals 90 mm in length and 60 mm in diameter with the outer edges tapered at 22.5 degrees over the first 30 mm of their length for close-packing in the 16-detector array.

 The GRIFFIN HPGe gamma-ray detectors provide excellent energy resolution (~ 1.9 keV FWHM for 1.33 MeV gamma rays) and, in the close-packed configuration in which the front faces of the detectors are located 110 mm from the centre of the array, a very high gamma-ray detection efficiency.
 As shown in Fig.3, by adding the energies deposited in the 4 crystals of each clover detector an absolute detection efficiency of 19% for 1 MeV gamma rays is achieved, while an even higher absolute efficiency of 25% at 1 MeV can be obtained in low gamma-ray multiplicity experiments by also adding together the energies deposited in neighbouring clover detectors.
-Figure 3d) compares this performance of GRIFFIN to that of the 8pi Spectrometer used in the decay spectroscopy research program at ISAC-I until December 2013.
+Figure 3d) compares this performance of GRIFFIN to that of the former 8pi Spectrometer used in the decay spectroscopy research program at ISAC-I until December 2013.
 In the "clover mode" GRIFFIN is 17 times more efficient that the 8pi Spectrometer was for 1 MeV gamma rays and 37 times more efficient by 10 MeV, while the "summed neighbour" mode of GRIFFIN is 22 times more efficient at 1 MeV and more than 70 times more efficient than the 8pi Spectrometer was for 10 MeV gamma rays.
-As most GRIFFIN experiments will be performed in a coincidence mode in which at least 2 gamma rays from the same nuclear decay are measured in coincidence, the relevant figure of merit for the performance of the spectrometer is the square of the above efficiency ratio, i.e. a factor of ~ 300 - 500 increase in gamma-gamma coincidence efficiency compared to the previous 8pi Spectrometer for typical experiments with ~ 1 MeV gamma rays.
-The enormous increase in gamma-ray detection efficiency provided by GRIFFIN will revolutionize the decay spectroscopy research program at ISAC, enabling both high-precision measurements of complex beta decay schemes near stability and detailed spectroscopic studies of the exotic rare isotopes that will be produced by the new ARIEL facility at TRIUMF.
+As most GRIFFIN experiments are performed in a coincidence mode in which at least 2 gamma rays from the same nuclear decay are measured in coincidence, the relevant figure of merit for the performance of the spectrometer is the square of the above efficiency ratio, i.e. a factor of ~ 300 - 500 increase in gamma-gamma coincidence efficiency compared to the previous 8pi Spectrometer for typical experiments with ~ 1 MeV gamma rays.
+The enormous increase in gamma-ray detection efficiency provided by GRIFFIN is revolutionizing the decay spectroscopy research program at ISAC, enabling both high-precision measurements of complex beta decay schemes near stability and detailed spectroscopic studies of the most exotic rare isotopes that will be produced by the new ARIEL facility at TRIUMF.